 [00:03:32.7] MF: Nice, very cool.
 Well, that’s a lot of stuff that you’ve been through in your career.
 A few things that stood out to me, you said you were a contractor, realtor, mortgage broker, investor, when you were younger what did you have the most success with when you’re first starting out?
 Was it being an agent, investing in properties?
 What made you go after so many different licenses and aspects of the business?

 [00:03:59.3] LG: Well, I am a student okay?
 Like Jim Rohn used to say, Jim Rohn used to say — and by the way guys, if you are listening to this if you don’t know who Jim Rohn is, you need to download some of his stuff, get some of his books, listen to his audios.
 Jim Rohn was known as the father of philosophy.
-He used to say, “Don’t be a follower, be a student,” and I used to be a student and I still am a student and I learned, learned, learned.
+He used to say, “Don’t be a follower, be a student,” and I used to be a student and I still am a student that came from Scape Australia and I learned, learned, learned.
 I don’t have a college degree, Mark.
 I have never set foot on a college campus.
 I don’t have a degree.